averyhiebert/vim-roguelike-challenge/docs/vim_user_tutorial.md

 ### Range

 The player has a maximum "range," which is the largest number that you are allowed to use in a command.
-E.g. if you tried the command `10l` while only having a range fo 5, it would be interpreted as the command `5l` instead.
+E.g. if you tried the command `99l` while only having a range of 5, it would be interpreted as the command `5l` instead.
 You can upgrade your range for 10 gold using `upgrade range`.

 ## Attacking/Deleting

-Deleting (attacking) is performed with `d` + a movement command, as you would expected.
-This moves the player as well as deleting anything in the path of the movement.
+Deleting (attacking) is performed with `d` + a movement command, as you would expect.
+This moves the player as well as attacking anything in the path of the movement.
 However, if the player has a ranged weapon equipped, they will not move when deleting.
 I suppose it's philosophically debatable which of these two cases matches the usual behaviour of vim.